Everything you need to know about SIPPs

 Funds were the most popular at 44%, followed by investment trusts at 22%, shares at 21.5%, and ETFs at 11.5%.

-Many platforms offer ready-made plans that gradually reduce the risk in your portfolio as you near retirement.
+Many platforms offer ready-made plans that gradually reduce the risk in your portfolio as you near retirement, for example, Vanguard's Target Retirement Funds.

 When you can make withdrawals